Marianopolis College offers pre-university academic programs that lead to a DEC (Diplôme d’études collégiales).

 The fourth-semester course focuses on specialized areas of communication and provides guidance and practical experience in specialized skills.

 Humanities courses deal with human achievements and ideas.
 They teach you to think independently about society's values and challenges.
-You take one course from each of the three categories.
+You take three Humanities courses, one course from each of these categories.

 These courses focus on how human knowledge is acquired, analyzed and used.
 They also emphasize how societal values affect these ways of knowing.